joeselway/42header/README.md

 42 standard header for vim editor with modified setup script to:
 - Use @student.42adel.org.au email format.
 - Accept argument for 42 username (*e.g.: `./set_header.sh jselway`*)
-- Interactively prompt for 42 username with no argument
+- Interactively prompt for 42 username when no argument given
 - Set .vimrc for home use
 - Detect bash or zsh for setting shell environment variables